-Growing up, cornbread was something that we ate really often.
-A big pot of pinto beans, fried potatoes and hot cornbread was one of my favorite meals.
+Cornbread was something we had often when I was growing up, and it’s still one of my top comfort foods to this day.
+A big pot of pinto beans, fried potatoes, and hot cornbread with loads of butter was one of my favorite meals as a kid.
 Of course, my mom would usually add some green veggie like canned mustard greens to it and ruin what was an otherwise perfect meal.
 Ha!
-I’d usually try to get those out of the way so that I could enjoy the rest of my food.

 - 3 tbsp ghee or high-heat oil of choice